Father Wound and Family Constellations

 What is the father wound?

-The father wound refers to emotional pain connected to absence, rejection, emotional distance, trauma, criticism, or unresolved father–child dynamics.
+It refers to pain connected to absence, rejection, distance, trauma, criticism, or unresolved father–child dynamics.

 How does the father relationship affect adult life?

-It may influence identity, confidence, boundaries, emotional regulation, intimacy, trust, and movement into life.
+t may influence identity, confidence, emotional regulation, boundaries, intimacy, trust, and movement into life.

 Can loving fathers still contribute to a father wound?